Urinary tract pain constantly. Causes of bladder pain in women

 Possible complications

 The inflammatory process in the bladder can spread to other organs of the genitourinary system.
-For example, urethritis can give complications in the form of orchitis in men.
+For example, urethritis can cause complications in the form of orchitis in men.
 In women, inflammation of the urethra can lead to cystitis.
 Chronic inflammatory processes negatively affect the reproductive organs and often lead to infertility.

 Prevention